Farok-ahmed/gold-price-live/README.md

 1. Upload the `gold-price-lived` folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. **Configure API Key**: Go to Settings > Gold Price Live and enter your API key
-3. Use shortcodes in any page, post, or widget
+4. Use shortcodes in any page, post, or widget

+## Configuration

+### Setting Up API Key

+1. After activation, navigate to **Settings > Gold Price Live** in your WordPress admin
+2. Enter your API key (get it from [goldprice.org](https://data-asg.goldprice.org))
+3. Click "Save Settings"
+4. The plugin will test the connection and display current gold price if successful

+**Note:** Without an API key, the shortcodes will display a message asking you to configure the key in settings.

 ## Requirements

 - WordPress 5.0 or higher
 - PHP 7.0 or higher
+- Valid API key from goldprice.org

 ## Author